epicweb-dev/react-hooks/README.md

 [![Code of Conduct][coc-badge]][coc]
 <!-- prettier-ignore-end -->

+## Pre-Workshop Instructions/Requirements

 In order for us to maximize our efforts during the workshop, please complete the following things to prepare.

-- 📺 indicates steps that are only necessary if the workshop is remote via Zoom
+- 📺 only necessary if the workshop is remote via Zoom
-- 👋 indicates steps that are specific to the material for this workshop
+- 👋 specific to the material for this workshop

 - [ ] 👋 Setup the project (follow the setup instructions below) (~5 minutes)
 - [ ] 📺 Install and setup [Zoom](https://zoom.us) on the computer you will be